Harold W. Shunk Papers

 Biographical history

-Harold W. Shunk was born in Philip, South Dakota on July 25, 1907.
-He married DeLilah E. Wood, a former classmate at Colome High School, in 1929.
-After graduating from Southern State College, Shunk taught school in Tripp County and later on the Rosebud and Cheyenne River Indian reservations.
-During World War II, he served as a tank driver in the South Pacific.
-He worked for the Bureau of Indian Affairs as superintendent of the Sisseton, Turtle Mountain, Standing Rock and Rosebud Indian agencies beginning in the 1950s.
+Harold W. Shunk (1907–1998) was an educator, public servant, and historian, born on July 25, 1907, in Philip, South Dakota.
+He married his former Colome High School classmate, DeLilah E. Wood, in 1929.
+After earning a degree from Southern State College, he taught in Tripp County before working on the Rosebud and Cheyenne River Indian reservations.
+During World War II, he served in the South Pacific as a tank driver.

-Upon retiring in 1968, Shunk devoted himself to public service.
-He was active in many civic and fraternal organizations and served on the governing boards of the Rapid City schools, South Dakota State University, University of South Dakota, and Black Hills State University.
-He was also a member of the South Dakota Board of Pardons and Paroles, Lower Brule Irrigation Board, and Pennington County Housing Board.
+In the 1950s, Shunk began his career with the Bureau of Indian Affairs, serving as superintendent at the Sisseton, Turtle Mountain, Standing Rock, and Rosebud agencies.
+He retired in 1968 and subsequently focused on public service, actively participating in civic and fraternal organizations.
+His roles included serving on the governing boards of Rapid City schools, South Dakota State University, the University of South Dakota, and Black Hills State University, as well as holding positions with the South Dakota Board of Pardons and Paroles, the Lower Brule Irrigation Board, and the Pennington County Housing Board.

-Shunk had a special interest in history, and in addition to his service to the South Dakota State Historical Society, he hosted radio and television programs in Rapid City. / Harold Shunk died on April 18, 1998 in Rapid City.
+Deeply interested in history, Shunk contributed to the South Dakota State Historical Society and hosted radio and television programs in Rapid City, sharing his knowledge of local history.
+He passed away on April 18, 1998, in Rapid City.

 Content and structure elements